How Milton Glaser Came to Design the Iconic Poster of Bob Dylan

 The high renaissance for the form came in the 1920s in Europe, where the fusion of graphic design and illustrative art brightened the streets of Paris, London and Milan.
 Aside from billboards and movie posters, advertising posters were never quite as important, or as ubiquitous, in the United States.
 The rise of rock ’n’ roll in the 1960s, however, generated a particular genre of poster art in this country.
 Many of these flower-power-era artifacts today reside within the collections of the Smithsonian’s Cooper-Hewitt, National Design Museum in New York City.
 Among the most iconic—“a key item in any poster collection,” according to Gail Davidson, head of the museum’s department of drawings, prints and graphic design—is Milton Glaser’s 1966 image of singer Bob Dylan.

-Glaser, who received a National Medal of Arts at a White House ceremony this past February, was just beginning his extraordinary career as an artist and graphic designer when he undertook the Dylan project.
+Glaser, who received a National Medal of Arts at a White House ceremony in February 2010, was just beginning his extraordinary career as an artist and graphic designer when he undertook the Dylan project.
 (A couple of years later, he and editor Clay Felker would found New York magazine.)
 John Berg, then art director at Columbia Records, asked Glaser to create a poster to be folded and packaged into Dylan’s “Greatest Hits” LP.
 Glaser, today one of this country’s most prolific poster artists, with more than 400 to his credit, was new to the form.
 “This was probably my third or fourth poster,” he recalls.
 It would become one of the most widely circulated of all time; six million or more were distributed with the enormously popular album.

 Depicting Dylan with kaleidoscopic hair, the Glaser poster has been described as “psychedelic” and is often associated with rock posters produced in San Francisco at the same time.
 But Glaser, who had studied in Italy on a Fulbright scholarship in the early 1950s, is a formalist with a broad awareness of artists and art movements, and he took his inspiration for the Dylan profile from a 1957 self-portrait by Marcel Duchamp.
 Though Glaser used a similar composition, the transformation of Dylan’s curly mane into a tangled rainbow was his own invention.